 Additionally, we welcome you to come into the TI office to visit, meet other students, get involved, or simply talk about what's going on in your life!

-Drop-In Advising is available Monday-Friday from 1pm-4pm and appointments are open to anyone on a first-come, first-serve basis and are approximately 15 minutes long, at which time a follow-up appointment can be made.
+Advising is available Monday-Friday by appointment only.
+Appointments are open to anyone on a first-come, first-serve basis and are approximately 15 minutes long, at which time a follow-up appointment can be made.

 Appointments booked in advanced are available Monday-Friday from 9am-12noon and can be booked using the instructions below.